cohorte/cohorte.github.io/docs/1.x/tutorials/spellchecker/java.md

 }
 {% endhighlight %}

+The **Checker Service** takes a paragraph as a string and the language on which we want to check the paragraph and returns the list of missplened words according to the selected language.

-Compile this bundles by right-clicking on the `pom.xml` file, then choose *Run As* and then *Maven install*.
+Compile this bundle by right-clicking on the `pom.xml` file, then choose *Run As* and then *Maven install*.
 Or just type the following command at the top level directory of this bundle:

 {% highlight sh %}
 $ mvn clean install